Tennessee Department of Agriculture: Modern Cabinet-level department

 In 1923, the name of the agency was officially changed to the "Department of Agriculture," and the agency's oversight of statistics and mines was removed to other state departments.
 The Commissioner's title was restored to "Commissioner of Agriculture," and he was recognized, as the director of the State's oldest agency, as the Cabinet member with the greatest seniority.

 In 1961, the commissioner and his department moved out of the State's downtown Nashville offices and into a new facility south of the city called the Elligton Agricultural Center.
 The facility is a working farm and named for Buford Ellington, the 40th Governor of Tennessee who also served as Commissioner of Agriculture in the late 1950s.
 The center sits on 200 acres, and the department's relocation there meant that Tennessee was the first State to locate its department of agriculture on a working farm.

 Duties and responsibilities of the Commissioner

 The Commissioner is appointed by the Governor and serves at his pleasure.
 He directs the work of the Department of Agriculture.
 The Department is charged with promoting wise uses of Tennessee's agricultural and forest resources, developing economic opportunities for Tennesseans, and ensuring safe and dependable food and fiber for the State.
 The department also oversees food safety, pesticide use, and fuel quality and fairness for Tennessean consumers.

-The Commissioner organizes the department into four divisions:
+The Commissioner organizes the department into five divisions: